bokybanton/chess-es6.js/README.md

-# chess-es6.js
+# Chess-es6.js
-A rewrite of https://github.com/jhlywa/chess.js/ in es6.
-Added the ability for parsing PGN variations, as well as traversing said move tree.
+A rewrite of <a href="https://github.com/jhlywa/chess.js/">Chess.js</a> in ES6.

 # Contents
+JavaScript chess library to determinate legal chess movements.
+Utilities:
-Chess library to determinate movements are legal Parsing PGN files and variations
+Parsing PGN files and variations.

 Usage: